-This type of neuralgia is associated with pain from the trigeminal nerve, which goes from the brain to the face.
-The particular cause of pain is believed to be a blood vessel pressing down on the trigeminal nerve where it meets with the brainstem.
-Trigeminal neuralgia causes pain in the face, usually on one side, and is most common in the elderly.
+This type of neuralgia is associated with pain from the trigeminal nerve, which travels from the brain and branches to different parts of the face.
+The pain can be caused by a blood vessel pressing down on the nerve where it meets with the brainstem.
+It can also be caused by multiple sclerosis, injury to the nerve, or other causes.

 Pain from the glossopharyngeal nerve, which is in the throat, is not very common.
 This type of neuralgia produces pain in the neck and throat.

-Pressure on Nerves
+Pressure on nerves

 - chronic kidney disease

-- trauma, such as that caused by surgery
+- trauma, such as from surgery

 - chemical irritation